 PROJECT ACCOUNTANT

 Maritza is an accountant at one of our Nicaraguan projects.
-She ensures the project’s financial and administrative processes continue uninterrupted so that the project can run smoothly.
+She looks after the project’s financial and administrative processes.

 “I know I’m not directly working with children anymore, but I’m still looking after their interests,” says Maritza.
 “I oversee the gifting process, I make sure the financial aid they receive gets to them in time, and I pay close attention to the project’s economic stability so that we can continue serving the children in the most effective way possible.”